Greeley, Colorado

 Greeley Stampede

-12-day July 4th rodeo and celebration.
-Professional rodeo, country concerts, carnival, and Independence Day parade.
+12-day July 4th rodeo with concerts, carnival, and parade.

 UNC